-Originally an aspiring sports broadcaster, Sheldon developed his appreciation for the creative process as a producer and editor early into his studies at Pepperdine.
-He is credited with creating the first-ever reality show in the school’s history in RIPTIDE TV and was also recognized with numerous awards for his work on various projects.
+Originally an aspiring sportscaster, Sheldon developed his appreciation for the creative process as a producer and editor early into his studies at Pepperdine.
+He is credited with producing the first-ever reality show in the university’s history in Riptide TV and was also recognized with numerous awards for his work on various projects.

 During his senior year, Sheldon mentored under former NBC West Coast President Don Ohlmeyer and produced and edited A Legend of Television, a documentary chronicling the career of acclaimed sports broadcaster Al Michaels.
 Sheldon also received the distinctive honor of graduating at the top of his respective major in 2004.

 Following his time at Pepperdine, Sheldon got his start working small jobs in reality television and later accepted a vault position in commercial production at Tool of North America in Santa Monica.
 While at Tool, Sheldon deepened his understanding of the production process and turned his focus to becoming a professional film and television editor.